fix

 • Attackers scan the internet for websites running WordPress and specifically target those that still have the default "admin" username.

-• Attackers use automated tools and use various techniques, such as using common/default passwords, dictionary attacks, or leveraging leaked password databases, to guess the password associated with the "admin" username.
+• Attackers use automated tools and various techniques, such as using common/default passwords, dictionary attacks, or leveraging leaked password databases, to guess the password associated with the "admin" username.

 • Once the attackers successfully guess the password, they gain full administrator access to the WordPress site.
 This gives them control over the entire website and its content.